zquestz/omniauth-google-oauth2/README.md

 * `scope`: A comma-separated list of permissions you want to request from the user.
 See the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) for a full list of available permissions.
 Caveats:
   * The `userinfo.email` and `userinfo.profile` scopes are used by default.
 By defining your own `scope`, you override these defaults.
 If you need these scopes, don't forget to add them yourself!
   * Scopes starting with `https://www.googleapis.com/auth/` do not need that prefix specified.
-So while you should use the smaller scope `books` since that permission starts with the mentioned prefix, you should use the full scope URL `https://docs.google.com/feeds/` to access a user's docs, for example.
+So while you can use the smaller scope `books` since that permission starts with the mentioned prefix, you should use the full scope URL `https://docs.google.com/feeds/` to access a user's docs, for example.
 * `prompt`: A space-delimited list of string values that determines whether the user is re-prompted for authentication and/or consent.
 Possible values are:
   * `none`: No authentication or consent pages will be displayed; it will return an error if the user is not already authenticated and has not pre-configured consent for the requested scopes.
 This can be used as a method to check for existing authentication and/or consent.
   * `consent`: The user will always be prompted for consent, even if he has previously allowed access a given set of scopes.